How to Become Less Codependent in Your Relationship

 9. Practice self-compassion: Be gentle and compassionate with yourself as you navigate the process of becoming less codependent.
 Acknowledge that change takes time and effort, and celebrate your progress along the way.
 To encourage self-compassion, they always say to treat yourself as you would a friend.

-11. Evaluate the relationship: Take an honest look at the dynamics of your relationship and assess whether it is healthy, balanced, and fulfilling for both partners.
+11. Evaluate the relationship: Take an honest look at the dynamics of your relationship and assess whether it is healthy, balanced, and fulfilling for you and your partner.
 Consider seeking couples or individual therapy to help address any underlying issues and improve communication and intimacy.

 Remember as you are working through your codependency:

-Awareness, is always the first step. taking teeny tiny steps, making a commitment to change - even a small one, and holding yourself accountable to these changes are ways in which one and/or both people can make the necessary changes to experience personal growth both individually and collectively as a couple.
+Awareness, is always the first step.
+Start by taking teeny tiny steps, making a commitment to change - even a small one, and holding yourself accountable to the changes you want to make.

 And taking the time to make small changes, over time allows each person to use their voice and share what their needs are in a healthy way, and this is done through positive communication.